Matt Wilhelm: Regular season

+Playoffs

 Retirement

 After winning Super Bowl XLV as a member of the Packers, Wilhelm decided to retire from the NFL.
 In 2013, he was hired by Cleveland radio station WKNR AM 850 to be a football analyst, co-host of Cleveland Browns Daily, and serve as a co-host for the station's Ohio State Buckeyes pregame show.
 He also appears on Cleveland ABC affiliate WEWS-TV 5 as a Buckeyes and Browns analyst.

 In 2016, Wilhelm's hometown paper, The Morning Journal, changed the name of its annual high school football Player of the Year award to The Matt Wilhelm Award in recognition of Wilhelm's lifetime of football achievements.

 In 2017, Wilhelm was announced as a member of the 2017 Lorain Sports Hall of Fame class.